I love the healing arts. I distinctly remember feeling energized as a child whenever I visited hospitals.

 Full of wonder, I would take the long way back to whomever I was visiting to observe the nurses in action, peeking around every corner and peering through windows on doorways labeled Authorized Personnel Only.
 At an early age, I knew what I was meant to do.

-After I graduated with my bachelor’s in nursing from the University of Michigan, I completed University of Michigan’s adult nurse practitioner program.
+After I graduated with my bachelor’s in nursing from the University of Michigan, I completed the University of Michigan’s adult nurse practitioner program.
 In 1997, I received my master’s in nursing and took my first nurse practitioner job in downtown Seattle, Washington.
-For 13 years, I had a rich and fulfilling nursing career.

 Throughout my life, I’ve been highly sensitive and deeply curious about the connection between health and spirit.

-I’ve studied spirituality and alternative healing practices from around the world, and once I learned how I could serve using my innate intuitive abilities more distinctly, I chose to step through nursing into the following services.
+I’ve studied spirituality and alternative healing practices from around the world, and once I learned how I could serve using my innate intuitive abilities more distinctly, I chose to offer private intuitive readings and counseling.

-Although I am no longer a practicing nurse, the art of healing, care-giving, and spiritual awareness are the foundation of my practice.
-I am most passionate about supporting the growth of awareness in others so that they become their own resource for well-being.
+The art of healing, caregiving, and opening to greater spiritual awareness are the foundation for my work.
+With intuitive readings and counseling, I am passionate about supporting the growth of awareness in others so that they become their own resource for well-being.

 And then there is writing.
 I love to wonder, and writing helps me record my “travels.”
 Poetry is my favorite way to artfully portray what I've seen along the way—that is, when I'm not imagining how best to tell a complete story.